jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 ## Sets and types

-To establish a link between functional programming and category theory, we need to find a category that is applicable.
-Observe that a _type_ in a programming language, corresponds to a _set_ in mathematics.
-Indeed, the type `int` in C based languages, corresponds to some finite set of numbers, the type `char` to a set of letters like `'a'`, `'z'` and `'$'`, and the type `bool` is a set of two elements (`true` and `false`).
-This category, the category of types, turns out to be a very fruitful way to look at programming.
+To apply ideas from category theory to functional programming, we first need to figure out what the relevant category is.
+One observation is that a _type_ in a programming language, is much like a _set_ in mathematics.
+For example, the type `int` in C based languages, corresponds to some finite set of numbers.
+The type `char` to a set of letters `'a'`, `'z'` and `'$'`.
+And the type `bool` is a set of two elements: `true` and `false`.
+This category, the _category of types_, allows us to look at programming through the lens of category theory.

-In this post we will hopefully give an idea of how category theory applies to programming, but we will not go into to much detail yet as this is saved for later post.
+In this post we will give an idea of how category theory applies to programming.
+In upcoming posts, we will dig deeper into the introduced concepts (and beyond).

-We will take as our model for the category of types the category **Set**.
+We can take as our model for the category of types the category **Set**.
 Recall that the elements of **Set** are sets, and the arrows correspond to maps.
-There is a major issue to address here.
-Mathematical maps and functions in a computer program are not identical, for example we are missing the bottom value \\( \perp \\), which for example indicates a program crash.
+We will glance over a lot of technicalities.
+Mathematical maps and functions in a computer program are not identical, for example we are missing the bottom value \\( \perp \\), for example, which indicates a program that did not terminate with a value.

-As we will need a language with higher-kinded types later on, we will use the Scala programming language for the examples here.
+To be able to fully apply the ideas from category theory, we will need a language with higher-kinded types later on.
+This includes languages like Scala and Haskell.
+Here, we will use the Scala programming language for the examples given, but the focus will be on the mathematics and general theory.

 We can express that an object has a certain type: